CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## Listing buckets and objects

-You can list buckets with command
+You can list buckets belonging to the project with command:
 ```bash
 s3cmd ls
 ```

-Listing objects:
+And objects belonging to a bucket:
 ```bash
 s3cmd ls s3://my_bucket
 ```